PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/Onboarding.md

 ## PennLINC welcome coffees

 Simply put: If we don't know each other we miss out.
-We miss out on opportunities for collaaboration, inter-personal connection, fun, and a richer community.
-While this usually happens organically -- lab meetings, happy hours, unscheduled intreactions -- basic practices also help.
-Whenever a new team member joins PennLINC, it is expected that within the first few months of their time in the lab that *every* existing team member reach out to them to scheudle a "welcome coffee".
-This doesn't have to actually invovle cofffee, but should allow for at least 30 min to get to know each other.
+We miss out on opportunities for collaboration, inter-personal connection, fun, and a richer community.
+While this usually happens organically -- lab meetings, happy hours, unscheduled interactions -- basic practices also help.
+Whenever a new team member joins PennLINC, it is expected that within the first few months of their time in the lab that *every* existing team member reach out to them to schedule a "welcome coffee".
+This doesn't have to actually involve coffee, but should allow for at least 30+ min to get to know each other.
 There are many things we can't control in the world, but we *can* create a friendly, welcoming, and collaborative environment here.

 ## PennLINC systems onboarding